CartoDB/carto.js/doc/getting_started.md

 ## HTTPS Support

 You can use all the functionality of CARTO.js with HTTPs support.
 Be sure to use https when importing both the JS library and the CSS file.
-You will also need to use HTTPs in the viz.json URL you pass to **createVis**.
+You will also need to use HTTPs in the viz.json URL you pass to `createVis` or `createLayer`.

 ```html
 <div id="map"></div>